-11 Best Text Editors For Linux | 2019 Edition
+12 Best Text Editors For Linux Distros

 1. Sublime Text

-“Goto Anything” is a popular feature of the Sublime Text that lets you quickly navigate to files, lines, or symbols.
+“Goto Anything” is a popular feature of the Sublime Text that lets you quickly navigate files, lines, or symbols.
 The other main features of Sublime Text are command palette, Python-based plugin API, simultaneous editing, project-specific preferences, etc.

 The interested users can find download links and further details about Sublime text on its website.

-Sublime Text Snap installation command:
+Installing Sublime Text

-sudo snap install sublime-text
+sudo apt-get install sublime-text

 The major features of Atom are cross-platform editing, built-in package manager, file system browser, multiple pane support, find and replace function, and smart autocompletion.
 You can select from 1000s of open source packages and add new features to Atom.
 It’s also customizable to suit your needs and style.

-sudo snap install atom --classic
+sudo apt install atom

-It’s designed to be used both as a command line interface and as a standalone application in a GUI.
+It’s designed to be used both as a command-line interface and as a standalone application in a GUI.
 While beginners complain that it’s tough to use, they also learn that it’s one of the most powerful text editors around.
-Its main highlights are automatic commands, digraph input, split screen, session screen, tab expansion, syntax coloring, and tag system.
+Its main highlights are automatic commands, digraph input, split-screen, session screen, tab expansion, syntax coloring, and tag system.
 Vim is written in C and Vim script.

 sudo apt-get install vim

 Written in the C programming language, Gedit witnessed its first public release in 2000.
-This open source and free software feature full support for the internationalized text.
-In Gedit, you get configurable syntax highlighting for various programming languages like C++, C, HTML, Java, XML, Python, Perl, and others.
+This open-source and free software features full support for the internationalized text.
+In Gedit, you get configurable syntax highlighting various programming languages like C++, C, HTML, Java, XML, Python, Perl, and others.

 sudo apt-get install gedit